Data-Science-Community-SRM/Forecasting-US-Elections/README.md

 Sentiment Analysis refers to processing and analyzing text and categorizing it into different states and emotions.
 Natural Language Processing is used for performing sentiment analysis, which is a subfield of artificial intelligence and linguistics to process and analyze large amounts of natural data.

-To calculate the Sentiment of each tweet, we used the vader_lexicon file from NLTK which was used from the SentimentIntensityAnalyzer() package from NLTK module
+To calculate the Sentiment of each tweet, we used the vader_lexicon file from NLTK which was used from the SentimentIntensityAnalyzer() package from NLTK module.
 Using this we calculated the polarity of each tweet & created a dataframe.
 Each tweet was classified as Negative, Neutral, Positive & Compound with a score between zero & one pertaining to how close the tweet is to the column.
-The final sentiment was decided on the final score of the compound column. ( If less than zero, it would be classified as negative ;greater than zero, it would be classified as positive ; zero then neutral)
+The final sentiment was decided on the final score of the compound column. ( If less than zero, it would be classified as negative; greater than zero, it would be classified as positive; zero then neutral)
 Using these , we proceeded with making the final model.
-Some Visual Analysis outcome:
+Some Visual Analysis of our outcome:

   <h5>